Nephrology; Nephrotic Syndrome; Physiology; Proteinuria; Podocytes; Glomerular Filtration Barrier

 Full List of PubMed Publications

-- Mathew S, Palamuttam RJ, Mernaugh G, Ramalingam H, Lu Z, Zhang MZ, Ishibe S, Critchley DR, Fässler R, Pozzi A, Sanders CR, Carroll TJ, Zent R: Talin regulates integrin β1 dependent and independent cell functions in ureteric bud development.
+- Mathew S, Palamuttam RJ, Mernaugh G, Ramalingam H, Lu Z, Zhang MZ, Ishibe S, Critchley DR, Fässler R, Pozzi A, Sanders CR, Carroll TJ, Zent R: Talin regulates integrin β1-dependent and -independent cell functions in ureteric bud development.
 Development.
-2017 Oct 9; 2017 Oct 9.
+2017 Nov 15; 2017 Oct 9.
 PMID: 28993400

 - Zhou H, Tian X, Tufro A, Moeckel G, Ishibe S, Goodwin J: Loss of the podocyte glucocorticoid receptor exacerbates proteinuria after injury.
 Sci Rep. 2017 Aug 29; 2017 Aug 29.
 PMID: 28852159